mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ### Appleseed Sun Disc:

+Though Appleseed physicall sky had a solar radiance function implemented but it was missing a visible solar disc.
 Added a solar disc to the physical sky model.

 ![](final_report_assets/Preetham_Sun.jpg)